 MAKING HAPPY VISITORS, FOOD, WOOD & BOATS

 Northland is a beautiful region and full of opportunity and potential.
 The warmest all-year-round climate in New Zealand, stunning natural beauty, highly productive soils and just a 35 minute flight or three hour drive from New Zealand's biggest city, Auckland, are some of the reasons why this region is such a popular place to visit, live, work and invest in.
 The main contributors to Northland’s economy are tourism, horticulture, farming and forestry.
 There is excellent connectivity to the region from Auckland with four scheduled passenger flights a day to Whangarei and five to Kerikeri, and ongoing improvements in road access.
-More direct links to international markets have recently been established for Northland’s produce with kiwifruit starting to be exported from North Port as well as forestry products.
+More direct links to international markets have recently been established for Northland’s produce with kiwifruit starting to be exported from North Port in Whangarei as well as forestry products.
 Businesses moving to Northland can take advantage of the lifestyle, new technology and infrastructure, lower establishment and living costs and the availability of skilled labour for future growth.
 Click the image opposite for a detailed regional economic profile.

 Visitors come for the natural beauty of the land and sea, the history and culture, artisan food, beer and wine, climate and outdoor activities, most famously boating, fishing and diving.
 Visitor numbers continue to climb, boosted by factors such as the burgeoning cruise ship industry, the recently opened twin coast 'Pou Herenga Tai' cycle trail and close proximity to Auckland — New Zealand's largest and most cosmopolitan urban area.
 Click the image opposite for a detailed summary of tourism related statistics.